How can podcasting be used in education?

 Firstly, you can cherry-pick educational podcasts related to your field and play them in class to supplement your lectures.
 For example, if you're teaching a history course, you can find podcasts about specific historical events.
 This can help liven up your lectures and give students diverse perspectives on the material.

 Secondly, you can create your own educational podcast.
 This can be used as a supplement to your course or even a standalone distance learning tool.
 For example, you could create a podcast about literature or math and release new episodes regularly, following your teaching schedule.
 Students can listen to the podcast and review material at their own pace.
 They can also have quizzes or assignments related to the particular episodes of your podcast.
+For instance, taking least common multiple lessons online and then following up with podcast episodes to reinforce this key mathematical concept will tie everything together neatly.
+Students will be used to combining different online learning solutions already, so adding one more to the mix will be a breeze for these digital natives.

 Sounds interesting?
 Read our detailed guide on how you can use podcasting for remote education.